Groundwater is central to both the problem and the solution

 Conclusion

-Groundwater influences remediation strategy because it is at the center of the environmental dynamics of contaminated sites.
+Groundwater influences the remediation strategy because it is at the center of the environmental dynamics of contaminated sites.
 The better this component is understood and incorporated into decision-making, the greater the chance of structuring a coherent, defensible, and efficient technical solution over time.